-- All of the vampires and Lycans in the Underworld series are centuries old.
+- Vampires and Lycans in the Underworld series can be centuries old without looking it.
 The main character, Selene, is explicitly stated to be roughly 600.
 None of the others have their ages stated even in ballpark figures, though it's obvious that most, if not all, of the other named vampires and Lycans are at least older than Selene.

 - All the vampires in the Twilight movies